benlue/jsonfp-examples/README.md

 Below is a briefing:

-+ [Baseball Pitchers](https://github.com/benlue/jsonfp-examples/blob/master/examples/bbPitcher/BaseballPitchers.js) : Finds the average era and salary of MLB pitchers, and which pitchers have better era and lower salary than the average.
++ [Simple](https://github.com/benlue/jsonfp-examples/blob/master/examples/simple/simple.js) : tries some simple things to get yourself familiar with JSON-FP.

 + [Object Query](https://github.com/benlue/jsonfp-examples/blob/master/examples/ObjectQuery/ObjectQuery.js) : shows how to use JSON-FP to query objects.

-+ [Simple](https://github.com/benlue/jsonfp-examples/blob/master/examples/simple/simple.js) : tries some simple things to get yourself familiar with JSON-FP.
++ [Baseball Pitchers](https://github.com/benlue/jsonfp-examples/blob/master/examples/bbPitcher/README.md) : finds the average era and salary of MLB pitchers, and which pitchers have better era and lower salary than the average.

++ [Metaprogramming](https://github.com/benlue/jsonfp-examples/blob/master/examples/metapro/Metaprogram.js) : This example uses formula and variable substitution to make the ["Baseball Pitchers"](https://github.com/benlue/jsonfp-examples/blob/master/examples/bbPitcher/BaseballPitchers.js) example shorter and easier to read.

+## Required version
+To run all of the above examples, the latest JSON-FP runtime (v0.1.0) is required.